habi/gratipay.com/www/about/policies/terms-of-service.md

   1. A Participant may establish a Project on the Service.
 The Participant who establishes a Project is its Owner.
 Projects may optionally have other Members.
-The Owner is also a Member.
+The Owner is a Member.

   1. A Project may receive payments from Participants for Work provided by the Project.
 When you establish a Project on the Service, you agree that